Borsuk's conjecture: Problem

 The problem was finally solved in 1993 by Jeff Kahn and Gil Kalai, who showed that the general answer to Borsuk's question is no. They claim that their construction shows that n + 1 pieces do not suffice for n = 1325 and for each n > 2014.
 However, as pointed out by Bernulf Weißbach, the first part of this claim is in fact false.
 But after improving a suboptimal conclusion within the corresponding derivation, one can indeed verify one of the constructed point sets as a counterexample for n = 1325 (as well as all higher dimensions up to 1560).

 Their result was improved in 2003 by Hinrichs and Richter, who constructed finite sets for n ≥ 298, which cannot be partitioned into n + 11 parts of smaller diameter.

 In 2013, Andriy V. Bondarenko had shown that Borsuk's conjecture is false for all n ≥ 65.
-Shortly after, Thomas Jenrich derived a 64-dimensional counterexample from Bondarenko's construction, giving the best bound up to now.
+Shortly after, Thomas Jenrich derived a 64-dimensional counterexample from Bondarenko's construction, which stood as the record until 2026.
+In May 2026, Max Grinsztajn, assisted by OpenAI's GPT-5.5 Pro, lowered the minimum known failing dimension to 63 by constructing a 321-point three-distance configuration requiring at least 65 parts.

 Apart from finding the minimum number n of dimensions such that the number of pieces α(n) > n + 1, mathematicians are interested in finding the general behavior of the function α(n).
 Kahn and Kalai show that in general (that is, for n sufficiently large), one needs $\alpha(n) \ge (1.2)^\sqrt{n}$ many pieces.
 They also quote the upper bound by Oded Schramm, who showed that for every ε, if n is sufficiently large, $\alpha(n) \le \left(\sqrt{3/2} + \varepsilon\right)^n$.
 The correct order of magnitude of α(n) is still unknown.
 However, it is conjectured that there is a constant c > 1 such that α(n) > c^{n} for all n ≥ 1.